tsunghan-wu/tsunghan-wu.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Tsung-Han Wu (吳宗翰).
+Hi, my name is Tsung-Han (Patrick) Wu (吳宗翰 in Chinese).
 I'm a research assistant (Aug.
 2022 - ) in Computer Science at National Taiwan University (NTU), collaborating with Prof. [Shang-Tse Chen](https://www.csie.ntu.edu.tw/~stchen/) and Prof. [Winston H. Hsu](https://winstonhsu.info/).
 Currently, I plan to apply for a Ph.D student position (2023 Fall).

 My research interest broadly includes the intersection of machine learning and computer vision.
 Specifically, my research focuses on **active learning**, **adversarial robustness**, **depth estimation/completion**, and **3D vision**.
 Here is my recent [publications](https://tsunghan-wu.github.io/publications/).
 If you are interested in my research or want to discuss with me, feel free to [email me](tsunghan@cmlab.csie.ntu.edu.tw)!